 Does this study result speak to the challenge of maintaining lower BP in already diseased organ systems?
 Is there an opportunity in the discussion to note the implications of this study in the need for primordial prevention of hypertension and/or the need for earlier and more aggressive intervention in elevated BP and stage 1 hypertension?

 Not sure about this one.
 May need to ask the co-authors for help.
+Agree.
 The time period of the study coincided with the COVID pandemic.
 Could the results of the study have been biased by the patients lost to follow-up during this time.
 Is it possible that patients with higher risk and morbidity were more likely to have in the EHR the number of BP readings available for inclusion in this analysis?

-Should be a big issue.
+Should not be a big issue.
 2020 was the last year of follow-up, so only 9 months of the follow-up period overlapped with the COVID lockdowns.
 Much of what we’re focused on occurred well before COVID.
+Agreed.